Jaydevtest/DevOps_Projects/Linux_project/Linux.md

 The unique process ID (PID) The type of the terminal (TTY) The running time (TIME) The command that launches the process (CMD)

 Here are some acceptable options you can use:

+-T displays all processes associated with the current shell session.
+-u username lists processes associated with a specific user.
+-A or -e shows all running processes.